Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06a_Logs.md

     Description of the issue.

 - *Workflow*
-    Workflow which the log message refers to.
+    Workflow to which the log message refers.

 - *Workflow ID*
     Workflow identification number.
 The ID number is automatically assigned by the system.

+- *Search string*
+    [TO BE ENHANCED]

 - *Created*
     Date and time of creation.